 Brush-Tailed Penguins: Antarctica’s Tuxedo-Toned Ambassadors

 Upon landing in the strikingly beautiful Aitcho Islands while en route to the Antarctic Peninsula, my first introduction to the region was a memorable one.
 With their paddle-like flippers outstretched, a group of inquisitive penguins came waddling down a hill in our direction.
 They were clearly curious to learn more about us humans: strange yet welcome visitors to their frozen land.
 While we — ever respectful, of course — maintained a safe distance, nothing stopped Antarctica’s ambassadors from approaching us to flap a fin and welcome us to the seventh continent.
+What you may not know is that only certain types of penguins in Antarctica are this social.

 Specifically, these were Gentoo Penguins, one of three different species that fall under the genus Pygoscelis.
 These so-called brush-tailed penguins, named for their long tails, are those you’re most likely to see on the Antarctic Peninsula and on the sub-Antarctic islands.
 Gentoos, in particular, epitomize the typical image of a penguin with a black head and back; a small marking of white over their eyes, like poorly trimmed eyebrows; and a reddish-orange streak that traces their beaks like lipstick.
 Marine biologist Robin Aiello, one of Silversea’s Expedition Experts, says, “Gentoos seem … comical, a bit daft and a little bit vague.”
+They’re an absolute highlight of many penguin watching expeditions.

 In contrast, Chinstrap Penguins, another species of the brush-tailed variety, exhibit a demeanor that’s more professional, business-like, aloof or even vain, according to Aiello: “They look like they just don’t give a damn,” she says.
 These penguins also stand out with a black line of feathers that traces their chins and looks like a strap holding a black helmet in place.